-Improving Financial inclusion and Welfare Outcomes among Women through Savings Groups in Ghana
+Improving Financial Inclusion and Welfare Outcomes among Women through Savings Groups in Ghana

 Traditional community saving methods create opportunities to save cooperatively, but they have limited flexibility and functionality since this model does not allow savers to earn interest or borrow money.
-Village Savings and Loan Associations (VSLAs) build on the ROSCA (Rotating Savings and Credit Associations) model to create groups of people (often women) who pool their savings to have a source of lending funds; members make savings contributions to the pool and can also borrow from it.
+Village Savings and Loan Associations (VSLAs) build on the Rotating Savings and Credit Associations model to create groups of people (often women) who pool their savings to have a source of lending funds; members make savings contributions to the pool and can also borrow from it.
 VSLAs are thought to play a critical role in bringing financial services to rural areas, but there is limited rigorous evidence on their impact.

 Context of the evaluation

 Most villages were relatively remote, located about a ninety-minute walk from the closest paved road.
 On average, villages in this evaluation were home to around 680 residents that all engaged in agricultural activities, with a smaller share of households (9 percent) also running businesses.
-In general, participating households were relatively better off than households who were not included in the program; for example, about 1 percent of women had taken a loan in the last 12 months.
+In general, participating households were relatively better off than households who were not included in the program; for example, about 1 percent of women had taken a loan in the last twelve months.
 This VSLA program was exclusively targeted to adult women; on average, participants were 37 years old, married, in a household of approximately six people, and had low education levels.
-Twelve percent of participating women could read and write in English, but most participants reported having less than 5 years of schooling.
+Twelve percent of participating women could read and write in English, but most participants reported having less than five years of schooling.

 Details of the intervention